 A MAFFS C-130 drops retardant on the Black Forest Fire, June 12, 2013.
 The modular airborne firefighting systems (MAFFS) can drop up to 3000 gallons of retardant covering an area one-quarter of a mile long and 60 feet wide.
 U.S. Army photo by Sgt.
 Jonathan C. Thibault

-Download some free safety tips from our IT’S A DISASTER! book about evacuations, wildfires and more … and stay safe out there! j & B
+Download a free ebook portion of our IT’S A DISASTER! book with data about evacuations, wildfires and more … and stay safe out there! j & B